autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

     ), context
 ```

-Finally the test condition.
-As before, it is just a smoke test that ensures the node can be

-1. Launched with its default parameter file.
-2. Terminated with a standard `SIGTERM` signal.

-So the test code is executed after the node executable has been shut down (`post_shutdown_test`):
+Finally, a test is executed after the node executable has been shut down (`post_shutdown_test`).
+Here we make sure the node terminated with a standard `SIGTERM` signal,
+ensuring that it was launched without error and exited cleanly.

 ```python
 @launch_testing.post_shutdown_test()